Provided below are the house rules we use for Goliath gangs.

 150 credits

-A Goliath Forge Tyrant is usually the biggest, strongest, or meanest meatneck in their gang (sometimes all three!), who have risen to power over a pile of lesser Goliath's bodies.
+A Goliath Forge Tyrant is usually the biggest, strongest, or meanest meatneck in their gang (sometimes all three!), who have risen to power over a pile of bodies of lesser Goliaths.
 Ruling their gang with an iron grip, they are not to be trifled with.

 150 credits